mac-theobio/QMEE/index.md

 * Tuesdays 9:30-11:20
 * Thursdays 11:30-12:20

-There will also be some asynchronous content
+There will also be some asynchronous content.

 ### Foundations